ferlicjl/diffpop/README.md

     2. Enact single event on that population
 5. If simulation time remains, repeat from step 2

-Simulation for multitype Moran process via tau leaping
+Simulation for multitype Moran process via Tau Leaping
 ------------------------------------------------------

 1. For each time unit: